Goldenstone Acquisition Limited (Ticker: GDST) Announces Intent to Merge with ESG Packaging Innovator Deluxe Technology Group, Targeting 2026 NASDAQ Listing

-NEW YORK, TAIPEI, and TOKYO, Feb.
-4, 2026 /PRNewswire/ -- Goldenstone Acquisition Limited (Ticker: GDST) ("Goldenstone"), a special purpose acquisition company listed in the U.S. capital market, recently announce d the execution of a letter of intent (LOI) for a proposed business combination with Deluxe Technology Group ("Deluxe"), a Taiwan-based leader in green technology machinery and sustainable material solutions.
+HONG KONG, Feb 4, 2026 - (ACN Newswire) - NEW YORK, TAIPEI and TOKYO, Goldenstone Acquisition Limited (Ticker: GDST) ('Goldenstone'), a special purpose acquisition company listed in the U.S. capital market, today announced the execution of a letter of intent (LOI) for a proposed business combination with Deluxe Technology Group ('Deluxe'), a Taiwan-based leader in green technology machinery and sustainable material solutions.
 The merger is poised to capitalize on the rapidly growing sustainable packaging market, which is projected to reach over $250 billion by 2035.

 Amidst a complex global regulatory landscape and increasing consumer demand for eco-friendly products, Deluxe has distinguished itself by developing a proprietary and vertically integrated business model.
 The company's patented pulp molding formula as well as technology, and use of agricultural waste as a raw material directly address the industry's most pressing challenges: cost, performance, and scalability.
 This strategic approach has allowed Deluxe to achieve a significant breakthrough without geographical boundaries by offering compostable product lines that are not only environmentally superior but also cost-competitive with traditional plastics.